kubevault/kubevault/docs/reference/csi-driver/csi-vault_run.md

       --requestheader-extra-headers-prefix strings              List of request header prefixes to inspect.
 X-Remote-Extra- is suggested. (default [x-remote-extra-])
       --requestheader-group-headers strings                     List of request headers to inspect for groups.
 X-Remote-Group is suggested. (default [x-remote-group])
       --requestheader-username-headers strings                  List of request headers to inspect for usernames.
 X-Remote-User is common. (default [x-remote-user])
-      --secure-port int                                         The port on which to serve HTTPS with authentication and authorization.If 0, don't serve HTTPS at all. (default 443)
+      --secure-port int                                         The port on which to serve HTTPS with authentication and authorization.
+If 0, don't serve HTTPS at all. (default 443)
       --tls-cert-file string                                    File containing the default x509 Certificate for HTTPS.
 (CA cert, if any, concatenated after server cert).
 If HTTPS serving is enabled, and --tls-cert-file and --tls-private-key-file are not provided, a self-signed certificate and key are generated for the public address and saved to the directory specified by --cert-dir.
       --tls-cipher-suites strings                               Comma-separated list of cipher suites for the server.
 If omitted, the default Go cipher suites will be use.
 Possible values: TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA,TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA256,TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256,TLS_ECDHE_ECDSA_WITH_AES_256_CBC_SHA,TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384,TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305,TLS_ECDHE_ECDSA_WITH_RC4_128_SHA,TLS_ECDHE_RSA_WITH_3DES_EDE_CBC_SHA,TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA,TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256,TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256,TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA,TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384,TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305,TLS_ECDHE_RSA_WITH_RC4_128_SHA,TLS_RSA_WITH_3DES_EDE_CBC_SHA,TLS_RSA_WITH_AES_128_CBC_SHA,TLS_RSA_WITH_AES_128_CBC_SHA256,TLS_RSA_WITH_AES_128_GCM_SHA256,TLS_RSA_WITH_AES_256_CBC_SHA,TLS_RSA_WITH_AES_256_GCM_SHA384,TLS_RSA_WITH_RC4_128_SHA
       --tls-min-version string                                  Minimum TLS version supported.
 Possible values: VersionTLS10, VersionTLS11, VersionTLS12, VersionTLS13
       --tls-private-key-file string                             File containing the default x509 private key matching --tls-cert-file.
       --tls-sni-cert-key namedCertKey                           A pair of x509 certificate and private key file paths, optionally suffixed with a list of domain patterns which are fully qualified domain names, possibly with prefixed wildcard segments.
+The domain patterns also allow IP addresses, but IPs should only be used if the apiserver has visibility to the IP address requested by a client.
 If no domain patterns are provided, the names of the certificate are extracted.
 Non-wildcard matches trump over wildcard matches, explicit domain patterns trump over extracted names.
 For multiple key/certificate pairs, use the --tls-sni-cert-key multiple times.
 Examples: "example.crt,example.key" or "foo.crt,foo.key:*.foo.com,foo.com". (default [])
 ```

 ### Options inherited from parent commands